 Admissions Requirements

-Admission into a graduate program must include the following minimum requirements:
+Admission into a graduate program includes the following minimum requirements:

 - Applicant has earned a baccalaureate degree or equivalent from an accredited U.S. institution of higher education or its equivalent from a foreign institution.